 Provides local, sustainable jobs with living wages.
 See Living Wage Calculator here .
 Note: The tool is intended to help individuals, communities, and employers determine a local wage rate that allows residents to meet minimum standards of living.
 This is meant to serve as a resource for project proponents when attempting to provide living wages.
 The intent is to provide guidance on hourly wages that are sufficient for employees to live with dignity and to achieve economic self-sufficiency.
 Creates job opportunities for under-represented populations or disadvantaged communities.
 Supports and strengthens locally-owned businesses.
 Includes bid preference for local contractors.
-Note: Local generally refers to those areas within the ACCG planning area boundary including Alpine, Amador, and Calaveras counties, as the preferred geographic scope.
-It also refers to those adjacent areas including El Dorado, Tuolumne, San Joaquin, Sacramento, and Stanislaus counties.
+Note: Consistent with the definition used in the Sierra Institute's Socioeconomic Monitoring report [link], local refers to those areas within the ACCG planning area boundary which generally align with Amador and Calaveras counties and a portion of Alpine County (referred to as Tier 1).
+It also refers to those adjacent foothill counties of El Dorado and Tuolumne (referred to as Tier 2).
 Regional refers to the broader Sierra Nevada and foothills.
 Supports local investment, purchasing and ownership of forest enterprises.
 Includes job training and/or certification opportunities.
 Provides local community education and engagement opportunities.
 Reduces potential damage to life and property by promoting the creation and maintenance of fire-safe communities.
 Protects critical infrastructure and uses such as water and power, roads, sewer, communications, etc. Enhances or protects drinking water quality.
 Enhances or protects healthy forest-based activities such as recreation, hunting, and fishing, etc. Creates or expands uses or local markets for "underutilized" forest products (i.e., biomass, firewood, mushroom foraging, etc.).
 Uses local and regional networks and markets to optimize local benefits (e.g., firewood sold locally in stores and distributed to those in need, Christmas trees, fiber board & wood-shaving facilities, etc.).
 Includes community and/or tribal engagement in planning and execution or community education.
 If cultural resources present, engages tribal representatives early and consistently from conceptual planning through implementation and monitoring to ensure respect and sensitivity to Native American cultural sites, practices, resources.
-Given the tribal history of the central Sierra, the project acknowledges that native people of the region have a rightful place in the restoration of their ancestral homeland.
 Utilizes tribal work forces.
 Protects historical or locally important sites.
 Protects and/or enhances scenic beauty.
 Incorporates cooperative partnerships that maximize effectiveness and regional competitiveness of the local workforce and businesses.
 Includes monitoring and assessment of community and economic benefits.